 This gives the whole operation complete geographical freedom: a user can work from any location, in the field, in the newsroom, or in the coffee shop.
 Journalists and editors in the field can also file and coordinate copy and media using Swing’s dedicated smartphone and tablet apps.

 “This platform has almost zero footprint,” said Steve Ball, general manager for Eidosmedia Inc. “Editorial and administrative users can work from anywhere they choose.
-The combination of cloud hosting and browser-based access gives the organization enormous flexibility and significant cost savings.”
+The combination of a cloud-based CMS and browser-based access gives the organization enormous flexibility and significant cost savings.”

 “This project breaks a number of records,” said Ball.
 “It’s the largest, most complex cloud-based digital-only operation to be built around Méthode and it sets new standards in terms of cross-channel synergies and distributed teamwork integration.”